buetow/puppet-modules/jail/README.md

 ## Description

 An humble puppet module to manage FreeBSD jails.
-Currently for Debian GNU/kFreeBSD only.
+Currently for FreeBSD and Debian GNU/kFreeBSD guests.

 This module may depends on other puppet modules of this git repository (such as zfs and freebsd).